340 S Lemon Ave Walnut CA 91789

 Aside from allulose and xylitol, there are other sugar substitutes available, such as stevia, monk fruit, erythritol, and artificial sweeteners.
 Stevia and monk fruit are natural sweeteners that have minimal impact on blood sugar levels.
 Erythritol is a sugar alcohol commonly used in low-calorie sweeteners.
 Artificial sweeteners, like aspartame and sucralose, have zero calories but may come with potential health risks.
 It’s important to consider the pros and cons of each sweetener and consult with a healthcare provider or dietitian to determine the best option for your individual needs.

-Best sweeteners
+best sweeteners

 Baking with Sugar Substitutes